GOMLINK/Project-Elevate-CRM/README.md

    - Project Elevate CRM

 2. **What are the goals of this project?**
-   - "The project's goals are to enhance customer satisfaction by implementing a new customer relationship management (CRM) system, streamline sales processes, and improve data analytics capabilities."
+   - The project's goals are to enhance customer satisfaction by implementing a new customer relationship management (CRM) system, streamline sales processes, and improve data analytics capabilities.

 3. **Why now?**
    - This project needs to be initiated now to address declining customer satisfaction scores, increased competition, and the need for better data-driven decision-making.